-A. Approved Application, Appendix 1
+A. Approved Application and Application Addenda, Appendix 1

 It is the intent of the parties that this Contract shall constitute the School's Charter.
-The application and any amendments approved by the Sponsor are attached hereto in Appendix 1 and constitute a part of this contract.
+The application and any amendments approved by the Sponsor on October 15, 2013 are attached hereto in Appendix 1 and constitute a part of this contract.
 In the event of any conflict between the application and any other provision of this contract, the contract provision shall prevail.

-- B. Term of Contract - Effective Date This charter shall become effective July 1, 2011 or upon signing by both parties, whichever date is later. - Term The term of the contract shall be 5 years commencing on July 1, 2011 and ending on June 30.
-2016 unless sooner terminated as provided herein. - 3.
-Start-Up Date The timeline for implementation of this Charter in the initial and subsequent years will be as follows:
+B. Term of Contract

+- Effective Date This charter shall become effective July 1, 2014 or upon signing by both parties, whichever date is later. - 2.
+Term The term of the contract shall be 5 years commencing on July 1, 2014 and ending on June 30, 2019 unless sooner terminated as provided herein. - 3.
+Start-Up Date or School Calendar The School will open in August of 2014 and will follow the Sponsor's school year calendar each year of operation.